 Speaking of heat, you need to pack with you ways to stay cool on the trail.
 The summer heat is no joke so listen to your body.
 I always like to pack a cooling towel in my hiking daypack.
 These towels are great when your body starts to heat up.
 You may have seen them in sports stores, sometimes they are referred to as Frog Towels.
 These towels you wet and then snap in the air to activate them.
 The towels feel cool and are great to drape around your neck or wipe on your face to help you cool down while hiking.

-You should always be protecting your eyes anytime you are out in the bright sunlight.
+You should always be protecting your eyes anytime you are out in the bright sunlight especially on a day hike in the summer.
 Wearing sunglasses are a must on the trail, not only do they protect your eyes from the harmful sun rays but they also protect your eyes from being accidentally hit in the eye by a low hanging tree branch.
 There have been many times I’ve been hiking where I’ve been paying attention to where I was walking but didn’t notice a small, low-hanging branch.
 Having scratched my eyeball before, I’m so thankful that I was wearing eye protection.

 I have very fair skin so anytime I am outdoors I have to wear sun protection.
 Often times people think they aren’t getting as much sun exposure as they are when they are hiking because they may be in a dense forest.
-It is always important to protect your skin from the sun’s harmful rays.
+It is always important to protect your skin from the sun’s rays when you know you will be in direct contact for an extended period of time.
 Besides, dealing with funky sunburn post-hike is not a fun way to remember your hiking adventure.

 This may sound weird since I was just talking about the use of sunscreen however afternoon thunderstorms or rain storms can often pop up unplanned during hiking trips especially in the spring and summer months.
 For these occasions you will want in your backpack some way to shield yourself from the elements.
 A rain poncho is great if you want to protect yourself from the rain while staying hands free while an umbrella can shield you from not only the elements when it rains but it can also help shield the suns rays as well if you find that you need a little extra sun protection while you are out on the trail.